Bees on Your Property?

 The Bees are Disappearing...

 The Africanized bee issue and the disappearance of managed honey bees are unrelated as far as most experts are concerned.
-This means that eradicating one feral honey bee nest in Florida does little, if anything, to honey bee populations in general.
+This means that removing or eradicating one feral honey bee nest in Florida does little, if anything, to honey bee populations in general.
 The Florida Department of Agriculture and Consumer Services is NOT searching for feral colonies in an effort to destroy them all.
-However, they are recommending that honey bees found nesting in proximity to areas where people and domestic animals frequent be eradicated by licensed, insured, and trained Pest Control Operators or removed by registered beekeepers.
+However, they are recommending that honey bees found nesting in proximity to areas where people and domestic animals frequent be removed or eradicated by licensed, insured, and trained PCO or safely removed by a beekeeper regsitered by the state of Florida.

 How to get added to the bee removal list ...